 During the enrollment process you must select a Tuition Payment Plan.
 Tuition will be paid via auto draft of your specified account.
 We do not accept payments for tuition at the school.
-The last day to sign up for a 12 month payment plan is May 15th.
+The last day to sign up for a 12 month payment plan, for Kindergarten through 12th grade is May 15th.